tetsuro731/OTTO-kaggle-tetsuro731/README.md

   - Candidate phase
   - Ranking phase

-# 1. Candidate phase
+# 0. Prepare matrix
 - Generate Co-Visitatio Matrix which is based on Kaggle Code
   - `./kaggle_notebook/generate_matrix.ipynb`
   - This code is copied from Kaggle notebook and it can be run on the Kaggle environment.

+# 1. Candidate phase

-- Generate candidates for each session by using Co-Visitation Matrix Run `otto_feature_generation.ipynb`
+- Generate candidates for each session by user history and Co-Visitation Matrix Run `otto_feature_generation.ipynb`

 # 2. Ranking phase